jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 which handles the specifics of token acquisition, caching, and refresh.

 During initialization, ``QiClient`` sets the QiServerUrl.
-Then, the first step is to get authentication token by calling,
+Then, the first step is to get an authentication token by calling,

 .. code:: javascript

-    this.getToken()
+    this.getToken(authItems)

 The token received from ``getToken`` is included in the headers of each Qi REST API request: